 Full Screen Shortcuts for Linux

 Linux users can quickly enter the Full-screen by pressing the F11 button.
-And whenever you want to exit from full-screen mode, just press the same button.
+And press the same button whenever you want to exit from full-screen mode.
 Remember, some apps or programs do not support full-screen mode.
 In that, we can’t do anything.

 1: How do I clear the cache in Google Chrome?